geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 3 - Upgrade Distribution Lists

 Organizations have typically relied on distribution groups in Exchange to communicate and collaborate with groups of people both inside and outside the company.
-However, Office 365 Groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
-He has asked you to upgrade the company’s Sales Department distribution list to an Office 365 group so that the company’s sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.
+However, Microsoft 365 Groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
+He has asked you to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that the company’s sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.

 1. In the **Exchange admin center**, you should still be displaying **recipients** from the left-hand navigation pane, and you should still be displaying the **groups** tab.
 If not, then navigate to **recipients &gt; groups**.

 2. Below the tabs at the top of the screen are two large boxes that enable you to perform two functions: create a group in Outlook and upgrade distribution lists.
 In the **UPGRADE Distribution Lists** box, select the **Get Started** button.
 This opens a **Bulk upgrade DLs to groups in Outlook** window.

 3. On the **Bulk upgrade DLs to groups in Outlook** window, the **Showing** field controls what information is being displayed.
-By default, it displays **Available for upgrade**, which displays any distribution lists that are available to be upgraded to an Microsoft 365 group.
+By default, it displays **Available for upgrade**, which displays any distribution lists that are available to be upgraded to a Microsoft 365 group.
 Adatum currently has only one distribution list that's available to be upgraded, the Sales Department group. <br/>

 	Select the drop-down arrow in the **Showing** field and select the other option, **Upgraded DLs**.
-This option shows any distribution list groups that have been upgraded to an Office 365 group.
+This option shows any distribution list groups that have been upgraded to a Microsoft 365 group.
 As you can see, there are no groups currently in this list. <br/>

 	Now that you are familiar with the query options on this window, you want to return back to where you started so that you can upgrade the Sales Department group.
 Select the drop-down arrow for the **Showing** field and select the **Available for upgrade** option.